unicode-org/icu/source/samples/readme.txt

 ucnv     - demonstrates the use of ICU codepage conversion

-udata    - demonstrates the use of ICU low level data routines
+udata    - demonstrates the use of ICU low level data routines (reader/writer in 'all' MSVC solution)

 ufortune - demonstrates packaging and use of resources in an application